 In partnership with other academic departments at Johnson State College, the JSC Education Department offers teacher endorsements in the unified arts in these areas:

-Art Education Typical undergradate major: B.A. in art, B.F.A. in studio arts
+Art Education Typical undergraduate major: B.A. in Art, B.F.A. in Studio Arts

-Dance Education Typical undergradate major:: any liberal arts or science
+Dance Education Typical undergraduate major: B.A. in Interdisciplinary Studies (or any liberal arts or science major)

-Music Education Typical undergradate major:: B.A. in music, B.A. in music education
+Music Education Typical undergraduate major: B.A. in Music, B.A. in Music Performance & Music Education

-Physical Education Typical undergradate major:: B.A. in health sciences
+Physical Education Typical undergraduate major: B.A. in Health Sciences

-Theater Arts Education Typical undergradate major: B.A. in theater or drama
+Theater Arts Education Typical undergraduate major: B.A. in Theater & Drama, B.A. in Musical Theater